mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 editor cells that you can use the same way as standard cells such as constant or collections cells.
 You only need to import the corresponding language in the editor aspect.

-!!! hint "I need a specific graphical notation/feature for the editor."
+!!! hint "I need a specific graphical notation/feature for the editor :beginner:"

     Have a look at the [complete extension list](https://jetbrains.github.io/MPS-extensions/extensions/all/#editor) from {{ mps_extensions() }}.

-!!! hint "I need hyperlinks."
+!!! hint "I need hyperlinks :beginner:"

     Use the language ^^com.mbeddr.mpsutil.hyperlink^^ from the {{ mbeddr_platform() }}.